 Campus security staff identifies and registers all visitors to camp property, and logs and records their entry and exit.
 As with Word of Life staff and campers, visitors are required to wear identifying bracelets while on campus.

-We also keep cabins locked at night and any time they’re not in use during the day.
+We also keep cabins and dormitories locked at night and any time they’re not in use during the day.
 For an additional layer of security, campus security patrols the property throughout the night.

 The majority of our Word of Life counselors are students and graduates of Word of Life Bible Institute.
 Before admittance to the Bible Institute, each applicant’s background is carefully screened.